About the Nevada Judiciary

-The Nevada Judiciary is one of three branches of government; the other two are the Executive and Legislative branches.
+The Nevada Judiciary interprets laws and provides an unbiased check on the Executive and Legislative branches.
 The Nevada Judiciary has the responsibility to provide impartial, efficient, and accessible dispute resolution in legal matters.

 Most of the public is familiar with or has contact with the Municipal and Justice Courts as these are the courts that handle traffic and parking citations and lesser civil filings.
 Both of these courts have limited jurisdictions.

 The Municipal Courts manage cases involving violations of traffic and misdemeanor ordinances that occur within the city limits of incorporated municipalities.
 Each of these courts is funded by the city and most of the funds collected by the Municipal Court go into the municipalities' general fund.
-In July 2014, Nevada had 17 municipal courts that were presided over by 30 municipal judges with 8 of them also serving as justices of the peace.
+Nevada has 17 municipal courts that were presided over by 30 municipal judges with 8 of them also serving as justices of the peace.

 The District Courts have general jurisdiction over all legal disputes.
 These are the courts where criminal, civil, family, and juvenile matters are generally resolved through arbitration, mediation, and bench or jury trials.
 The judges also hear appeals from Justice and Municipal Court cases.
 The funding for District Courts is split between the state and counties.
 District Court judges' salaries are paid by the state while the county pays for support staff and court facilities.
 The 17 county courts in Nevada are divided into 11 Judicial Districts presided over by 82 judges.